Acorns vs M1 Finance 2026: An Honest Comparison for Real Investors

 Who Should Choose Acorns?

-Look, Acorns takes heat in investing communities because finance Twitter is full of people who already understand what a P/E ratio is and can't fathom why anyone wouldn't.
-But for the right person, it's genuinely useful — maybe even valuable.
+Look, Acorns gets a bad rap in investing communities because finance Twitter tends to be full of people who already know what a P/E ratio is and can't imagine why anyone wouldn't.
+For the right person, though, it's actually useful — maybe even genuinely valuable.

 Acorns makes sense if:

-• Your balance is above $5,000 (at that point, the fees become proportional)
+- Your balance is above $5,000 (at that point, the fees become more proportional to what you're getting)

-• You want one app that handles checking, investing, and retirement without thinking about any of it
+- You want one app that handles checking, investing, and retirement accounts without having to think about any of it

 The ideal Acorns user is someone who, without this app, would have $0 invested.
-That person exists, they're common, and for them Acorns is genuinely better than a savings account earning 0.01% APY while they "get around to investing eventually."
+That person is real, they're common, and for them Acorns is genuinely a better outcome than a savings account earning 0.01% APY while they "figure out investing later."

 Who Should Choose M1 Finance?

-M1 Finance is for people who have opinions about their money — even pretty basic ones.
+M1 Finance is for people who have opinions about money — even pretty basic ones.

 M1 Finance makes sense if:

-• You're into socially responsible investing and want to hand-pick ESG holdings
+- You're into socially responsible investing and want to hand-pick your own ESG holdings

 The ideal M1 user isn't a day trader — not even close.
-It's someone who wants a sophisticated passive portfolio built around their specific goals without handing Betterment or Wealthfront Wealthfront an advisory fee.
+It's someone who wants a sophisticated passive portfolio built around their specific goals and doesn't want to hand Betterment or Wealthfront Wealthfront an advisory fee to get there.

 The Verdict

-After watching fintech products come and go over the past decade, here's where I land: M1 Finance wins for most people reading this.
-The free tier alone makes it extremely hard to recommend Acorns' $3/month entry point if you have more than $1,000 to invest.
-M1 gives you more control, access to more securities, lower costs, and a checking account — all without a required monthly fee.
+After watching fintech products come and go for the better part of a decade, here's where I land: M1 Finance wins for most people reading this article.
+The free tier alone makes it extremely hard to recommend Acorns' $3/month entry point to anyone with more than $1,000 to invest.
+M1 gives you more control, access to more securities, lower costs, and a checking account — all without a mandatory monthly fee.

-But — and this actually matters — Acorns wins for a specific, real group: people who literally won't invest unless the process is invisible and automatic.
+But — and this part actually matters — Acorns wins for a specific, real demographic: people who literally won't invest unless the process is invisible and automatic.
 Round-ups are a behavioral hack that genuinely works.
-If that's you, $36/year to actually build a savings habit is worth it.
-It costs less than therapy and delivers better financial results.
+If you're that person, $36/year to actually build a savings habit is worth it.
+It's cheaper than therapy and more financially productive.

 FAQ